luexp/luexp/README.md

 ## 👨‍⚕️ About Me:

 Hi there! 👋
 I am **Luigi Espasiano**, a physician-entrepreneur with a passion for combining medical expertise, data science, and business insights to solve real-world problems in healthcare.
 I have 7 years of clinical practice and 3 years of experience in startup environments and my mission is to improve doctor's wellbeing and offer holistic/preventive care to patients.
-My passions involve technology, neuroscience and functional medicine.
+My passions involve technology, neuroscience and functional medicine. 🚀

 In addition to my clinical background, I have recently embarked on a journey into Data Science and Artificial Intelligence, completing advanced courses and a bootcamp to further enhance my technical skill set.
-I love exploring how technology can improve healthcare outcomes and patient experiences. 🚀

 You can find me working on projects related to AI, healthcare, and business innovation.
+Often learning something new 🚀.

 🌍 Based in: Rome, Italy
 📫 Reach me at: [luigi.espasiano@gmail.com](mailto:luigi.espasiano@gmail.com)